 Sulphur recovery

 SO2 emissions from sulphur recovery can be estimated by using the Tier 2 emission factor in Table 3-5 below.
-It is assumed that all sulphur recovery operations are two-staged and no control technology for tail-gas cleanup is applied.
+It is assumed that all sulphur recovery operations are two-staged and no control technology for tail-gas clean-up is applied.
 Emissions of SO2 would then be conservatively estimated by using the highest uncontrolled emission factor and the total amount of sulphur produced through sulphur recovery processes.
 This would provide an upper bound to the likely emissions, but in the absence of more detailed production information represents an acceptable estimation method to use.
 More detail about emissions from sulphur recovery is provided in Tier 3 by using a process model.

 Table 3-5 Tier 2 emission factors for source category 1.B.2.a.iv Refining, storage, Sulphur recovery